 In a nutshell:

-It’s a lot to digest but really, you don’t want your kids eating pesticides.
+It’s a lot to digest, but really, you don’t want your kids eating pesticides.
 Studies show that feeding children organics does result in extremely smaller amounts of toxins and other nasty junk in their bodies.
-Also, I know it can seem overwhelming, because organics can cost more, but with budget changes you can afford it.
-Soon, some tips on how to make those budget changes so that your family can afford organic foods.
+Also, I know it can seem overwhelming, because organics cost more, but with budget changes you can afford it.

-Which foods does your family buy in organic form?
+Which foods does your family always buy in organic form?